Akhilkj123/Cyber-Security/TryHackme/Sigma.md

 - Deprecated: The rule has been replaced and would no longer yield accurate results.
 Therelated field is used to create associations between the current rule and one that has been deprecated.
 - Unsupported: The rule is not usable in its current state (unique correlation log, homemade fields).

+- **Description:** Provides more context about the rule and its intended purpose.
+With the rule, you can be as verbose as possible on the malicious activity you intend to detect.

+-